sajjadGG/book-python/dragon/adr-damage-make.rst

 ...         self.withdraw(amount)
 ...         destination_account.deposit(amount)

+* Bad: this is not how bank transfers are done (especially between banks)
 * Bad: other bank of will not share their source code with you, to make a transfer